HISTORY OF THE 4TH OF JULY: JOHN ADAMS

-He was on the Committee of Five and was at the age of 40 more senior than the 33-year-old Thomas Jefferson, but realized that Jefferson was the more eloquent writer.
+He was on the Committee of Five who wrote the Declaration of Independence.
+At 40, he was more senior than the 33-year-old Thomas Jefferson but realized that Jefferson was the more eloquent writer.

 Jefferson asked Adams to write it.
 However, Adams insisted that Jefferson do so, arguing:

 ” Reason first, you are a Virginian, and a Virginian ought to appear at the head of this business.

 Reason second, I am obnoxious, suspected, and unpopular.
 You are very much otherwise.

 Reason third, you can write ten times better than I can.”

 Later Adams wrote: